particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Muon PoE 2026-09-04

+Added a recommended [PoE adapter](/reference/datasheets/m-series/muon-datasheet/#poe-power) for use in the Muon.

 ### Cloud API updates 2026-09-02

 Updated the [Cloud API reference](/reference/cloud-apis/api/) with updates to the organization endpoints.
 This also updates the Postman definition files.